resbaz/2019paddock_toplate_github/README.md

 # 2019paddock_toplate_github

-## Resleads, these are jupyter notebooks for both the Whython Python presentation ,and the Beautiful Soup Presentation
+## Resleads, these are jupyter notebooks for both the Whython Python presentation and the Beautiful Soup Presentation

 ### If you are helping at a Whython Presentation